2020 Best Online Law Schools

 Students pursuing online legal degrees should attend institutions that have earned regional accreditation to help ensure that the education they receive meets national standards approved by the US Department of Education.
 The American Bar Association (ABA) is an important programmatic accrediting body in the United States for Juris Doctor degree programs.
-As of 2014, the ABA does not accredit online law degree programs, so prospective lawyers should be aware that in most states, it is not currently possible to earn a law license by completing an online degree.
-Some undergraduate and graduate law-related programs are offered by accredited colleges and universities, however, and those accredited schools are listed in a database maintained by the US Department of Education.
+As of 2014, the ABA does not accredit online law degree programs, so it is not currently possible to earn a law license by completing an online degree.
+Accredited schools are listed in a database maintained by the US Department of Education.
+Read More